cmc623/Mengchi_Cai_TsinghuaUniversity/README.md

 Mr. Mengchi Cai received the B.S. degree in automotive engineering from Tsinghua University, Beijing, China, in 2018.
 He is currently a Ph.D. candidate at School of Vehicle and Mobility, Tsinghua University, Beijing, China.
 His current research interests include:

--> Intelligent and connected cloud control system and its control technology;\\
--> Task assignment and formation control for multiple vehicles on multi-lane roads;
+-> Intelligent and connected cloud control system and its control technology;\n -> Task assignment and formation control for multiple vehicles on multi-lane roads;
 -> Conflict-free coordinating of vehicles at unsignalized intersections and road networks;
 -> Coordinated trajectory planning and tracking for multiple vehicles in complex environment;